-As we get closer to September 20th and more local information on events, actions, and strikes are available and get planned we will be sharing them here on Brightest.
+UPDATE: the next global climate strike will take place on Friday, November 29th.
+Local information on 11/29 events, actions, and strikeswill be shared here on Brightest as they are planned and confirmed.
 To search for nearby actions, visit our search tool and our climate action map.
 To organize, list, or promote your climate strike or event on Brightest, sign up here

 #FridaysForFuture #ClimateStrike #StrikeWithUs

-This opportunity starts on Sept.
-19, 2019, 8 p.m. and ends Sept.
-27, 2019, 7:59 p.m.
-EDT and happens once.
+This opportunity started on Sept.
+19, 2019, 5 p.m. and ended on Sept.
+27, 2019, 4:59 p.m.
+PDT and happens once.
 All events occur at an action's local time based on the latest information provided to us.
-The time listed here has been automatically converted to your device's timezone if yours is different.
+The time listed here has been automatically converted to your device's timezone.

 This is a remote action that can be done anywhere as long as you have the necessary time, skills, instructions and resources.